 The sampling unit is a financial enterprise (NAICS codes 5221, 5222, 5223, 523, 524 and 5269) as defined on the Statistics Canada Business Register.

 Sampling and sub-sampling:

-Data are collected from every non-bank residential mortgage lender.
-These were found using a pilot study, a filtering pre-contact phase and lists of enterprises from CMHC.
-For the fourth quarter of 2022, 302 units were found to be in scope.
+Data are collected from every potential residential mortgage lender.
+These were found using a pilot study, a filtering pre-contact phase and lists from CMHC.
+For second quarter 2020, 366 units were found to be in scope..
 For some NAICS, a threshold based on the level of assets was applied to remove very small units from the sample.

 Responding to this survey is mandatory.

 Data are collected directly from survey respondents.

 The collection method is electronic fillable pdf questionnaire.
 The questionnaire is available in English and French.